 Additionally, the source for the survey group that was polled for this data are existing Uber drivers that have signed up for an online forum called “The Rideshare Guy”.
 But who is not surveyed are the drivers who are otherwise not connected to this particular social media blog.
 Some drivers might be disadvantaged and not have a home computer, or not be web savvy on how to find and connect to these platforms.
 Others may have language issues, or tried the Uber platform for just a few weeks or months and could not make it work and so they quit.
 Uber rates vary wildly across the U.S. and Uber operates in many areas that have poor usage such as suburbs and medium size towns which affects driver earnings.
 Uber relies on constant recruitment to continue to service those areas.
 Who knows how many gave up before looking online for a place to learn best practices from or perhaps to air their displeasure?
 This is a significant factor because other surveys have shown over 65% of the workers that make it through the Uber application process and begin driving actually wind up leaving within 6 months.
 And those departures begin just a few weeks after starting on the road.
 A survey group of existing drivers would then naturally include many who are new and financially inexperienced.
 The Rideshare Guy forum is a major source of advice and commentary and is frequently cited in news articles.
 Forums like The Rideshare Guy attract drivers that are serious about driving and want to learn the ways to boost their income.
 But the site has promoted their own referral codes that generate revenue for the site when new drivers use them to sign up.
 Driver’s also receive bonuses for using the codes.
 Other revenue for the site comes from advertising by ridehail industry vendors such as insurance companies and accounting software.
-Subscribers to The Rideshare Guy are beneficiaries of these programs and advice and may not represent the whole of Uber’s driver base.
+Subscribers to The Rideshare Guy are beneficiaries of these programs and the advice provided, and may not represent the whole of Uber’s driver base.

 Here’s The Real Problem